lamorbidamacchina/easychat/README.md

 - deploy

 # todo
+- rooms
+- fix main chatboard height with js
-- splash screen when no message yet, with some instructions
+- add a splash screen with some instructions, and a form for nickname and room, for first time users
-- nicknames and colors
-- rooms?
+- nickname storage and display in chat instead of random num